signzy

 KYC is an important tool for accessing global and local threats imposed by criminals.
 No one can emphasize enough how important measure it is to comply with KYC regulations.
 Banks, especially, have to follow KYC standards.

 Think of it, any criminal will need money to conduct a crime.
 It can be anything, from human trafficking, kidnapping, and extortion to scamming people online or even being connected to the world of terrorism.
 They will need a bank account to store and move illicit funds.
-But, if a bank recognizes the pattern of such activities or even raises suspicion as to why such transactions are happening, they can stop the criminals.
+But, if a bank recognizes that the customer is a criminal, they can deny the services.

 Why do we need an efficient end-to-end KYC process?